su1c1n1v/ved-suiciniv/README.md

-### Hello
+## Hello

-I am a web develper searching new ways to create new applications.
+I am a software developer with web experience and using technologies like .NET,JavaScript, and Bootstrap.
+At the moment, exciting to create new applications with di-verse technologies and work in a modern and solid company.

-At the moment excited to work with projects in C# and .NET.

 From 🇧🇷 to :portugal: